spacetelescope/drizzlepac/doc/source/singlevisit.rst

 Once a common WCS solution is determined, the active (aka primary) WCS solution for the Grism/Prism and direct images from the same detector is then set to this common solution.
-Any previously active WCS for the image that is not already stored in the image will be archived as a new WCS headerlet, unless the solution as identified by the HDRNAME, already exists as a headerlet.
+Any previously active WCS for the image that is not already stored in the image will be archived as a new WCS headerlet extension, unless the solution as identified by the HDRNAME, already exists as a headerlet.

 The only SVM processing performed on or with Grism/Prism images is with respect to the